“Elder” Care Guide: Top Growing Tips & Propagation Secrets

 Spring

-In spring, prune Elder plants to remove dead or damaged wood and shape the plant.
-Apply a balanced fertilizer to encourage healthy growth and flowering.
+In spring, prune your Elder plants to remove any dead or damaged wood and to shape the plant for better growth.
+Applying a balanced fertilizer will encourage healthy growth and flowering.

 Summer